sgothel/jogl/README.txt

 Athomas Goldberg
 Yuri Vladimir Gushchin
 Gregory Pierce
-Rami Santina
+Dominik Ströhlein (DemoscenePassivist)
+Wade Walker
 Carsten Weisse

-The JogAmp Community is grateful for the support of the javagaming.org community, from where dozens, if not hundreds, of individuals have contributed discussions, bug reports, bug fixes, and other forms of support.
+The JogAmp Community is grateful for the support of the javagaming.org community and it's own JogAmp forum, from where dozens, if not hundreds, of individuals have contributed discussions, bug reports, bug fixes, and other forms of support.